Time from Port Talbot to Craig y Nos Castle Wedding Venue:

 Reasons for choosing this wedding venue over all others near Port Talbot:

-Free Exclusive Use of the wedding venue offered to Brides and Grooms from Port Talbot if you can invite 50 guests to stay overnight at the castle on a B&B basis (or if you have more than 125 wedding guests attending your wedding breakfast).
+Discounted Exclusive Use of the wedding venue offered to Brides and Grooms from Port Talbot if you can invite 50 guests to stay overnight at the castle on a B&B basis (venue fee reduced to £1,000 when you have 50 guests overnight or free exclusive use of the venue's ground floor funnction rooms if you have more than 125 wedding guests attending your wedding breakfast).

 You can have all your guests stay under one roof for the duration of your wedding day.
 Party late into the night, with no worries about you or your guests getting back home to Port Talbot.
 Craig y Nos Castle wedding venue can sleep up to 64 guests in its en-suites and family rooms and a further 20 guests in its non en-suite budget rooms.
 Craig y Nos Castle is probably the only castle wedding venue where all your guests can stay with you together overnight.